 - Countries served: Germany.

-- Process: Electronic appointment → document submission → biometric data collection.
-After booking the electronic appointment, documents need to be submitted and biometric data collected.
+- Process: Electronic appointment → document collection → biometric data collection.
+After receiving an electronic appointment, documents must be submitted and biometric data collected.

 - Response time: 10-15 business days.
-In special cases, it may take longer.
+In special cases, this period may be longer.
+A Schengen visa can be applied for no earlier than 180 days before the planned travel date.

 Capago

-- Steps: Online registration → document submission → biometric data collection.
+- Steps: Online registration → submission of documents → biometric data.

-- Additional services: Premium package, document translation, photo shooting, express service option, appointment changes.
+- Additional services: Premium package, document translation, photo taking, fast service, destination changes.

 Greece Visa